 Complaints in this action contain all of the allegations and claims asserted against Citizens Bank.
 Citizens Bank maintains that there was nothing wrong with its approval of transactions or the posting process used.

 If you held a Citizens Bank consumer deposit account accessible with a Citizens Bank debit card between January 1, 2002 and August 13, 2010, or a Charter One consumer deposit account accessible with a Charter One debit card between July 25, 2005 and August 13, 2010, and paid overdraft fees, you may be a member of the Settlement Class.
 On March 12, 2013, the United States District Court for the Southern District of Florida granted Final Approval to the Settlement.

-Payments will be disbursed to eligible Settlement Class Members beginning on September 19, 2013.
-You are not eligible for a payment under the Settlement if your Account was closed with a negative balance and the amount of the payment that you would otherwise receive under the Settlement would be insufficient to make the negative balance in that Account positive.
-Citizens Bank and Charter One employees as of November 2012 are also not eligible for a payment.
+Phase I payments were disbursed to eligible Settlement Class Members beginning on September 19, 2013.
+You were not eligible for a payment under the Settlement if your Account was closed with a negative balance and the amount of the payment that you would otherwise receive under the Settlement would be insufficient to make the negative balance in that Account positive.
+Citizens Bank and Charter One employees as of November 2012 were also not eligible for a payment.